Family observation

 Term three

 Across the year, you will apply systemic theory to practice through role play, consultations, audio and video review and work carried out in your placement or work setting.
-Students who successfully complete the foundation course can consider progressing to the intermediate level.
+Students who successfully complete the foundation course can consider progressing to the intermediate course.

 Modules